gdarko/laravel-vue-starter/README.md

 The project is configured to use [Bouncer](https://github.com/JosephSilber/bouncer) package for managing authorization across your routes.
 Authorization is important security subject, so please consult bouncer's package documentation.

+### ➡️ Localization / i18n

+The project supports localization / i18n, to translate the front-end use `lang/{code}/frontend.php` file.

 ### ➡️ Users CRUD